Cranberry Salsa is easy, delicious and pretty. It will become your perfect go to appetizer for the holiday season.

 I love it when the first thing someone says after they taste something I have made is “Is this recipe on the blog?”
 I know it’s a winner.

-- 12 oz bag of cranberries
+- 12 oz cranberries

-- 1 bunch of cilantro
+- 1 bunch cilantro

 - 1 cup sugar

-- Juice of two limes
+- 2 limes juice of two limes

-- 1/4 -1/2 tsp cumin powder depending on taste.
+- 1/4 tsp cumin powder add up to 1/2 tsp depending on taste

 - Serve over cream cheese or just with chips